 Master’s thesis research (297) and doctoral dissertation research (397) are graded as in progress (IP) for each semester/session.
 Students who complete their research will receive a satisfactory (S) grade in the last semester/session at the end of their program.

-Eligible to graduate students will receive one diploma per degree earned, free of charge, in addition to a digital diploma.
+Eligible to graduate students will receive one diploma per degree earned, free of charge.

 We can provide a replacement diploma if needed when the original is lost or damaged.